chrisaga/hk-pandoc-filters/tables-rules/README.md

 You would probably call this filter after your other filters since it generates raw LaTeX code for every table in the document.
 Pandoc blocs and inlines are no longer available for subsequent filters.

-This might be better to do this in a writer than in a filter unfortunately writers are not modular like filters and one would have to implement the whole LaTeX writer to do this.
+~This might be better to do this in a writer than in a filter unfortunately writers are not modular like filters and one would have to implement the whole LaTeX writer to do this.~
+UPDATE : custom writers in Pandoc have been redesigned so it's now an option.

 ### Compatibility